 Really, anything will work.
-Just like any old stick of schoolroom chalk does the trick on dark pavement if you’re really in the mood.
-But I’ve always felt that using high quality tools for art or music is like going to the gym with headphones and a great playlist.
+Just like any old piece of schoolroom chalk does the trick on dark pavement if you’re really in the mood.
+But I’ve always felt that using high quality tools for art or design is like going to the gym with headphones and a great playlist.
 Sure, you can go without and get the job done.
 But it’s not as much fun.
 Just as good music can give you a stamina boost, the right tools can give you a small but significant creativity boost.
 And there are so many of them for the iPad.

 In fact there are so many apps that I’m listing the ones that deserve a place on your homescreen, the great ones and the decent ones and the meh ones and the horrendous.